-The AAAS Center for Public Engagement with Science and Technology manages the Leshner Leadership Institute.
-Each year, 15 Public Engagement Fellows are selected from disciplines at the nexus of an important science-society issue.
+The AAAS Center for Public Engagement with Science and Technology manages the AAAS Alan I. Leshner Leadership Institute for Public Engagement with Science.
+Each year, 15 AAAS Leshner Fellows are selected from disciplines at the nexus of an important science-society issue.
 They convene for a week of intensive public engagement and science communication training and public engagement plan development.
-Fellows return to their institutions with a renewed commitment to develop and implement public engagement activities, a forum for training other scientists in their communities, and increased capacity for public engagement leadership.
-The 15 fellows for 2016-2017 have been selected!
+In addition to their individual plan, they are encouraged to consider collaborative projects with one or more other fellows to pursue over the course of the year.
+AAAS Leshner Fellows return to their institutions with a renewed commitment to develop and implement public engagement activities, train and mentor other scientists in their communities, and promote public engagement within their institutions.